 - 1 tablespoon whipping cream if needed

-- First core the strawberries to remove the white centers.
+- Core the strawberries to remove the white centers.

 - Then put the puree through a sieve to remove the seeds - I do about ⅓ of the mixture at a time.
 Push it through the sieve using the back of a spoon.
 Discard the seeds.